 A Maine OUI Conviction Can Block Canada DUI Entry

 By: John Webb, Criminal Defense Lawyer Maine for Over 26 years; Lifelong Resident

 Under Canadian law, conviction of a Maine OUI (or elsewhere in the U.S.) can make you an “inadmissible person” in Canada.
 Due to driving under the influence of alcohol convictions being classified by our northern neighbor as a serious offense, figuring out how to cross the border and enter Canada with a DUI is not easy.
-An “inadmissible person” cannot visit or stay in Canada because they have been convicted of certain crimes within Canada or convicted outside of Canada (e.g., in any USA state, including Maine.
+An “inadmissible person” cannot visit or stay in Canada because they have been convicted of certain crimes within Canada or convicted outside of Canada (e.g., in any USA state, including Maine).

 This article explains some of the many rules controlling Canada DUI entry policies and regulations, so that you know when to contact Canadian immigration lawyers for assistance.
 Read on to get answers to these questions: